-The benefit of fluoride on dental caries has long been established and therefore was not assessed in detail.
+The benefit of fluoride in reducing the prevalence of dental caries has long been established.
 Dental caries in adults have decreased over the last few decades due to the natural attrition of older generations with higher rates of dental caries and since the introduction of water fluoridation.
-Dental caries in Australia children and younger New Zealand children have been increasing since around 1996.
-The main causes of dental caries have been attributed to carbohydrates (fermentable carbohydrates, dietary sugars), acidic foods and drinks, inadequate fluoride exposure and deficiencies in natural protection from saliva.
-There has also been a suggestion that increased consumption of non-fluoridated bottled water may also play a role, but no robust evidence is available to demonstrate a direct correlation.
 Lower rates of dental caries are observed in people who reside in areas with fluoridated water compared to non-fluoridated areas for both Australia and New Zealand.

+The main health risk associated with the fluoridation of water is dental fluorosis.
 Dental fluorosis is generally recognised as an irreversible condition, particularly in relation to severe forms.
 Very mild and mild dental fluorosis are observed in around 10-25% of Australian and New Zealand children but these signs are not considered to be a health concern.

-The prevalence has been decreasing since the early 1990s due to policy changes around the use of fluorides, particularly around dental products and decreases in concentrations in infant formula.
-Moderate dental fluorosis, which is the basis for the Upper Level and is of clinical concern, is rarely seen in Australia and New Zealand.
-Dental fluorosis has been associated with exposure from several sources, both individually or collectively, including fluoridated water, toothpaste, other dental products and supplement use.
-The prevalence of fluorosis is usually higher in fluoridated compared to non-fluoridated areas.
-There is no evidence of skeletal fluorosis that is attributable to water supply sources in Australia or New Zealand.
+Moderate dental fluorosis (the basis of the Upper Level for fluoride and a clinical concern) is rarely seen in Australia and New Zealand.
+The prevalence of very mild and mild dental fluorosis is usually higher in fluoridated compared to non-fluoridated areas.
+However, there is no evidence of skeletal fluorosis that is attributable to fluoridated water supply sources in Australia or New Zealand.